Hyannis, MA

 hadn't."

-and bayonet fixed, the heavily shadowed Allen climbs a scrubby Korean hillside.
-He seems to be saying, "Follow
+bayonet fixed, the heavily shadowed Allen climbs a scrubby Korean hillside.
+He seems to be saying, "Follow me,

-me, boys!"
-It has been compared to the much more famous photo of Marines raising the American flag
+boys!"
+It has been compared to the much more famous photo of Marines raising the American flag at the peak

 In February and March 1951, the U.S. Eighth Army was recovering from the Chinese onslaught that had driven

-photo near the town of Suwon.
-Duquette said he was assigned by the Army to document the actions of
+near the town of Suwon.
+Duquette said he was assigned by the Army to document the actions of the 25th

-the 25th Infantry "Tropic Lightning" Division, which included Allen's unit, the 35th Infantry Regiment.
+Infantry "Tropic Lightning" Division, which included Allen's unit, the 35th Infantry Regiment.
+"My job was

-"My job was to go anywhere in the division to take photos," Duquette said.
-"I don't remember too many specifics
+to go anywhere in the division to take photos," Duquette said.
+"I don't remember too many specifics of the

-Allen High School yearbooks from 1945 to 1952 -- the time frame when Allen is likely to have graduated --reveals
+High School yearbooks from 1945 to 1952 -- the time frame when Allen is likely to have graduated --reveals that

-He could have graduated from a parochial school, from another school somewhere else in the Lehigh Valley,
+could have graduated from a parochial school, from another school somewhere else in the Lehigh Valley, or

-and Northampton county officials are searching for additional yet-to-be-identified Korean War veterans so
+Northampton county officials are searching for additional yet-to-be-identified Korean War veterans so they may

-they may be honored locally.
-On Friday, veterans and government officials kicked off the search near the
+be honored locally.
+On Friday, veterans and government officials kicked off the search near the women's Korean

-women's Korean War memorial in front of the Lehigh County Courthouse.
-John J. Allen is only one among
+War memorial in front of the Lehigh County Courthouse.
+John J. Allen is only one among the missing.

 The 8-foot-tall bronze statue will rest atop a 3-foot tall pedestal next to the memorial to John F. Kennedy